What is Managed Service for PostgreSQL?

 - CPU, memory, network, or disk usage, in absolute terms.

-- The amount of data in the DB cluster and the remaining free space in the data storage.
+- The amount of data in the DB cluster and the remaining free space in data storage.

 - Average query execution time